iced-rs/rfcs/text/0000-focus-and-metadata .md

 ```

 The `InternalElementState` is stored in a `RwLock`.
 The struct will look something like this.
 This attributes could expand in the future to support more accessibility features like ARIA.
-Or replace existing features like `hovered`.

 ```rs
 pub struct InternalElementState {